 Over a period of time, the jawbone associated with missing teeth atrophies or is reabsorbed.
-This often leaves a condition in which there are poor quality and quantity of bone suitable for placement of dental implants.
-In these situations, most patients are not candidates for placement of dental implants unless the bone is restored.
-Our oral and maxillofacial surgeons will help patients with this condition.
+As a result, this often leaves a condition in which there are poor quality and quantity of bone suitable for placement of dental implants.
+In these situations, most patients are not candidates for the placement of dental implants unless the bone is restored.
+Our oral and maxillofacial surgeons can help patients with this condition.

 Dental bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease, or injuries.
 The bone is obtained from your own bone and transferred to the site that is deficient.
-Most commonly the bone is removed from your jaw in the area where your wisdom teeth would be.
-Occasionally grafts for dental surgery are taken from the hip or tibia (below the knee).
-Sinus bone grafts are also performed to replace bone in the posterior upper jaw.
-Our surgeons also utilize advanced technology in bone healing by the use of INFUSE®.
-This is a system that uses recombinant bone morphogenic protein instead of your own bone.
+Most commonly, the bone is removed from your jaw in the area where your wisdom teeth would be.
+Occasionally, grafts for dental surgery are taken from the hip or tibia (below the knee).
+However, sinus bone grafts are also performed to replace bone in the posterior upper jaw.
+Further, our surgeons also utilize advanced technology in bone healing by the use of INFUSE®.
+To clarify, this is a system that uses recombinant bone morphogenic protein instead of your own bone.

 The sinus graft makes it possible for many patients to have dental implants when years ago there was no other option other than wearing loose dentures.